 Winning or losing doesn't matter in this race!
 The important thing is playing a good game.

-If the weather conditions are not good for sailing on Tuesday evening, the race will postponed to Wednesday or Thursday evening.
-Richard Gilbert will e-mail or call those on his contact list* around 5:15-5:30 if the race is postponed.
+Races will be held on Tuesday Evenings.
+If the weather conditions are not good for sailing on a Tuesday evening, the race will postponed to Thursday evening.
+Richard Gilbert will e-mail those on his contact list* by no later than 5:00 pm if the race is cancelled.